tomula777/Example_projects/PLA2216_probe/Readme.txt

-To view PDF3D file you have to download it.
+To view a PDF3D file you must first download it.